thiago-h-a/agentic-security-ai/README.md

 pipeline implemented as a sequence of agents (collector, intel, hypothesis, query builder, detector, correlator, responder) connected via **LangGraph**.

+The code is modular and orchestrates the sequence of agents to transform raw telemetry into actionable incidents.

+The demo supports synthetic data runs and a websocket telemetry stream, centralizes secrets in a `.env` file, and provides lightweight Docker Compose files.

+The core is designed for clarity and extensibility: components include CTI enrichment, query compilation, alert scoring, incident correlation, and SOAR invocation, with an LLM-backed augmentation layer that falls back to deterministic simulated responses when no API key is present.

 ## Getting started

 1. Create a Python virtual environment and install requirements: